 Placide Tapsoba, MD, MPH, is the Ghana country director and a senior associate in the Population Council's Reproductive Health program.
 Tapsoba sets the strategy for public health research and advocacy with a focus on creating and implementing evidence-based programs that improve maternal and child health.

 Throughout his career, Tapsoba has addressed sensitive public health issues in traditional African settings, and has been recognized as a leader who confronts stigmas surrounding sexual and reproductive health.
-For example, Tapsoba led a unique research program that documented the first body of evidence about men having sex with men (MSM) and the challenges men face with HIV/AIDS and sexually transmitted infections in Dakar, Senegal.
+For example, Tapsoba led a unique research program that documented the first body of evidence about men having sex with men (MSM) and the challenges they face with HIV/AIDS and sexually transmitted infections in Dakar, Senegal.
 This marked a significant step in addressing stigma related to MSM and encouraged support from donors and policymakers in implementing replicable programs that meet the health needs of this vulnerable population in West Africa and elsewhere.

 Starting in the 1980s, Tapsoba worked with religious leaders to introduce family planning practices into Islamic culture in West Africa.
 This movement encouraged religious leaders to combat HIV and AIDS in West Africa, which helped change the way the Islamic community approached the epidemic.
 Tapsoba was among the first researchers in West Africa to study female genital mutilation/cutting, and worked to introduce post-abortion care programs in more than 17 Francophone countries.
 He also initiated a novel evidence-building program for people with disabilities in need of HIV and sexual and reproductive health services in Ghana, a groundbreaking public health development for this region.